18 Top-Rated Things to Do in Port St. Lucie, FL

 8. Become One with Nature at Oxbow Eco-Center

 If you're hunting for a slice of serenity, you'll find it at the Oxbow Eco-Center.
 Boasting 225 acres of lush preserve, this is one of the best places to visit in Port St. Lucie.

 For starters, you'll find a wide assortment of some of Florida's most treasured creatures – from gopher tortoises to otters to armadillos.
 Most can be spotted while hiking along the center's seven trails, which vary in length from 0.35 miles to 1.15 miles and offer differing terrain.
 Informative signs are posted sporadically throughout.

 For a bird's-eye view, climb to the top of the observation towers, which are spread out along the Blue Heron Trail.

-The Eco-Center itself consists of a small exhibit hall and discovery room.
+The Eco-Center building itself consists of a small exhibit hall and discovery room.
 They both contain interactive exhibits and a few live creatures.
-It's only open from 12pm to 5pm Tuesday and Fridays and 10am to 5pm on Saturdays, so plan your visit accordingly.
+It's only open if you have a reservation between 12pm and 4pm Tuesday through Saturday, so plan your visit accordingly.

 Insider's tip: The Orange Scrub Jay Trail can get quite muddy, especially after a big rainstorm, so pack proper footwear.

 Address: 5400 North East Saint James Drive, Port St. Lucie, Florida